augiversen/augiversen.com/index.md

 During the 2019-20 academic year, I studied abroad at Waseda University in Tokyo.
 Although my program was cut short in March, I spent my time there completing general education requirements, studying Japanese, working on personal projects, and rethinking how I approached my work in general.

 Some of the program-adjacent subjects I have found an interest in at UConn include open source, cybersecurity, and blockchain technologies.
-Although I have not delved into these subjects as much as I would like, I hope to find a structured way to pursue them in the near future.
+I haven't explored these subjects as much as I would like, and plan to engage with them more in the near future.

 # Games: